sjulier/Refactored_ORB_SLAM2/README.md

 You should be able to build by running:

-`./Build.sh`

-to build a debug version.
-To build a release version, type:

 `./Build.sh Release`

+to build the release version.
+To build a debug version, type:

+`./Build.sh Debug`

 If you want to avoid typing `./Install/bin` everywhere, run this command from the command line: